intuition-dev/httpRPC/terseB/readme.md

 I noticed my log files were getting large.
 Also, I need loggin in each file.
 So I need something terse without to many LOC.

-If node env is  'DEV=true' it will log all, else only above INFO.
+If node env is 'NODE_ENV=production' it will log only above INFO as JSON.
+Else you get all w/ CLI.

-eg: `DEV=true node index.js`
+eg: `NODE_ENV=production node index.js`

 Note: If you don't set above during DEV, ** you won't see the logs! **